- 1 236.7.1 General Provisions

 B. Reporting Payment of Interest

 When a jury verdict or a legal settlement results in $600 or more of interest being due the property owner, the payment of interest is to be reported to the Internal Revenue Service.
-In these cases, district right of way shall create a 1099INT in the Right of Way Parcel Acquisition application.
+In these cases, district right of way shall create a 1099-INT.

 When more than one property owner (other than husband and wife or partnerships) is involved in receiving proceeds from the acquisition, the reporting of interest is to be broken down by the same ratio as the allocation of the gross proceeds among the taxpayers.